botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 ## CSRF

->Cross-Site Request Forgery vulnerability allows an attacker to force users to perform actions that they do not intend to perform.
+>Cross-Site Request Forgery vulnerability allows an attacker to force users to perform actions that they did not intend to perform.

 >oAuth linking exploit server hosting iframe, then deliver to victim, forcing user to update code linked.